Scotland edged out by Sweden in friendly

 A draw would have been a creditable result, but as Sweden brought more of their first-choice players off the bench they made the breakthrough.

-Rolfo's winner was impressive, as she smashed the ball across goalkeeper Jenna Fife from the edge of the box with too much power to keep from creeping into the top corner.
+Rolfo's winner was impressive, as she smashed the ball across Jenna Fife from the edge of the box with too much power for the keeper to prevent it from creeping into the top corner.

 And another substitute Sofia Jakobssen also provided a decisive contribution as she drove down the left and whipped in an awkward cross, which Howard could only turn into her own net.